bcgov/startup-sample-project-aws-serverless-TFC/README.md

   - `LICENCEPLATE` is the 6 character licence plate associated with your project set e.g. `abc123`
   - `TFC_TEAM_TOKEN` is the token used to access the terraform cloud runner.
   - To access the TFC_Team_Token: Log to AWS> Search for Parameter Store > the key is under /octk/tfc/team_token
+  - Once the app has been built, you should be able to log into AWS with your IDIR account (2FA).
+Once in AWS search for Cloudfront and then click on Distributions (If you can not see it click the hamburger on the top left corner).
+The Distributions dashboard shows the Domain name, you can use that domain name to interact with you app.

 #### Pipeline